CPK Insurance

 General Liability Insurance in Bismarck

-General Liability Insurance Risk Factors in Bismarck
+About General Liability Insurance in Bismarck, ND

 In North Dakota, this coverage is built to respond when a third party says your business caused bodily injury, property damage, or personal and advertising injury, and it can also pay legal defense and settlement costs up to your policy limits.
 A common example is a customer slipping at a retail counter in Fargo, a contractor damaging a client’s property in Bismarck, or an advertising dispute tied to a promotion used across the state.
 The policy can also include medical payments, which may help with smaller customer-injury claims without a lawsuit, and products and completed operations, which matters if your finished work later leads to a third-party claim.
 North Dakota does not set a state-mandated minimum for general liability insurance, but many contracts do, and the state’s insurance compliance is overseen by the North Dakota Insurance Department.
 That means your certificate, limits, and named insured details should match what a landlord, lender, or project owner asks for before you start work.
 Coverage is still subject to policy terms, so exclusions, endorsements, and deductibles vary by carrier and by the way your business is written.